 In particular, our petrochemical business is cyclical in nature as the worldwide demand for oil and gas fluctuates.
 When worldwide demand for oil and gas is depressed, the demand for our products used in maintenance and repair of existing oil and gas applications, as well as exploration or new oil and gas project applications, is reduced.
 As a result, we historically have generated lower revenues and profits in periods of declining demand for petrochemical products.
 Therefore, results of operations for any particular period are not necessarily indicative of the results of operations for any future period.
-Future downturns in demand for petrochemical products could have a material adverse effect on our business, financial condition or results of operations.
-Similarly, although not to the same extent as the oil and gas markets, the aerospace, military and maritime markets have historically experienced cyclical fluctuations in demand which also could have a material adverse effect on our business, financial condition or results of operations.
+Future downturns in demand for petrochemical products could result in decreased revenues and profits and therefore have a material adverse effect on our financial condition or results of operations.
+Similarly, although not to the same extent as the oil and gas markets, the aerospace, military and maritime markets have historically experienced cyclical fluctuations in demand which in a downturn could result in decreased revenues and profits and therefore have a material adverse effect on our financial condition or results of operations.

-We face the continuing impact on economic and financial conditions in the United States and around the world as a result of the September 11th terrorist attacks and related matters.
+We face the continuing impact on economic and financial conditions in the United States and around the world as a result of the September 11th terrorist attacks and related matters, and we are predominantly uninsured for losses and business interruptions that may be caused by any additional terrorist attacks or acts of war.